isaacbraun/braun-bauen-hugo/content/_index.md

 {{< /section-header >}}

 {{< section-header title="Work With Us" id="contact" padding="all" >}}
-{{% prose %}}
+{{% prose classes="max-w-none" %}}
-From small fixes to large projects, we are open to work and would love to hear from you.
+From small fixes to large projects, we are open to work and would love to hear from you!

 Email us at [contact@braunbauen.com](mailto:contact@braunbauen.com "Email Braun Bauen").
 {{% /prose %}}
 {{< /section-header >}}